Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Discussion

 JPEG is the culmination of many years of research into the properties of natural images.
 Wherever we could we leveraged this body of knowledge in CSbIC.
 However, much improvement can still be made, both in the quantization and entropy coding aspects of the system and in its CS aspects.
 The latter includes the sensing matrix design, the reconstruction algorithm, and the derivation of theoretical guarantees for successful reconstruction.
+The following are a few examples of such potential improvement in the area of reconstruction.